asimihsan/metafilter_sna/doc/paper.md

 Assortativity based on degree & -0.143 & -0.00243 \\
 \end{tabular}

-As the metrics for the comments graph relative to an equivalent random graph are remarkably similar I will not regurgitate the same conclusions that have already been discussed.
+The differences in the metrics between the comments graph and an equivalent ER graph are similar to the difference in the metrics between the favorites graph and its equivalent ER graph.
+Hence please refer to the analysis above as it also applies here.

 Table 3 compares metrics between the comments and favorites graphs: